The Social and Cultural Lives of Technology

-I am a historian of the social and cultural life of machines, with a focus on modern Europe and North America.
-I write about topics ranging from the history of music studios and artificial intelligence to the technological geographies of islands.
-But my research generally examines the historical intersections of technology, culture, and social order.
-I’m particularly interested in exploring histories of technological failure — breakdowns, malfunctions, accidents — and what they reveal about the place of machines, and the stakes of machine failures, in the culture, politics, and economics of modern societies.
+I am a historian of the social and cultural life of machines.
+I write about topics ranging from the history of music studios and of artificial intelligence to space technologies and the technological geographies of islands.
+But my research generally explores the social and cultural histories of science and technology.
+I’m particularly interested in histories of technological failure — breakdowns, malfunctions, accidents — and what they reveal about the place of machines and the stakes of machine failures in the culture, politics, and economics of modern societies.

 My first book, The Unreliable Nation: Hostile Nature and Technological Failure in the Cold War (MIT Press, 2017), won the Sidney Edelstein Prize for the best scholarly book in the field of history of technology.
 My current book project, Reliable Humans: Trustworthy Machines, examines how people from the late-18th to the mid-20th centuries understood machine failures as a problem of the self — a problem of the kinds of people that failing machines created, or threatened, or presupposed.

 Sidney Edlestein Prize